Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

+* Increase the chosen ability score by 1, to a maximum of 20.
-* You gain proficiency in a saving throw of your choice.
-You can take this feat multiple times.
+* You gain proficiency in saving throws using the chosen ability.
+* You can take this feat up to 2 times.

 ### Savage Attacker